 Teaching—For 3 years or more has actively incorporated the study of human-animal interactions into veterinary curricula and/or continuing education, as evidenced by continuous development of courses focused on increased sensitivity to human-companion animal bond issues.

 Research—For 3 years or more has actively participated in research, including scholarly publication, which increases understanding of human-companion animal interactions, with applicability to veterinary medicine.

-Anyone 18 years or older may nominate an eligible veterinarian by completing the nomination form (PDF) and returning the form and appropriate supporting materials (as described below) by March 1, 2014 to Bustad Award Committee, AVMA Animal Welfare Division, 1931 North Meacham Rd, Suite 100, Schaumburg, IL 60173-4360.
+Anyone 18 years or older may nominate an eligible veterinarian by completing the nomination form (PDF) and returning the form and appropriate supporting materials (as described below) by October 15, 2015 to AVMF: Bustad Award Committee 1931 North Meacham Rd, Suite 100, Schaumburg, IL 60173.

-The recipient will be chosen by a panel of six judges: three each from the AVMA and the Pet Partners.
+The recipient will be chosen by a panel of six judges: two from the AVMA, one from AVMF and three from Pet Partners.

 2013 Benjamin Hart, DVM, California2012 Thomas Cantanzaro, DVM, Australia2011 Nancy Kay, DVM, California2010 Ken Gorczyca, DVM, California2009 Brian Forsgren, DVM, Ohio2008 Jane Shaw, DVM, Colorado2007 Samuel Costello, DVM, Ohio2006 Richard Meadows, DVM, DABVP, Missouri2005 Marie Suthers-McCabe, DVM, Virginia2004 Kathy Mitchener, DVM, Tennessee2003 Brenda Griffin, DVM, MS, DACVIM, Alabama